Travon Bellamy

 Travon Garrett Bellamy (born January 11, 1988) is an American former football cornerback.
 He was signed by the St. Louis Rams as an undrafted free agent in 2011.
 He played college football for the University of Illinois.

 He was also a member of the Chicago Rush and Washington Redskins.

-Early years
+Early life

 Bellamy attended Eleanor Roosevelt High School in Greenbelt, Maryland, where he played football.
 He graduated from Eleanor Roosevelt in 2006.

 College career

 Bellamy attended the University of Illinois.
 He played cornerback for the Illinois from 2006 to 2010.
 In his senior year, Bellamy started 12 of 13 games.
 During the 2010 season, he recorded 70 tackles, third-most on the team, and six pass breakups.